RealGenocideOrg/crawler/docs_overview.md

 1. Define seed keywords related to your topic of interest
 2. Run the keyword generator to expand these to hundreds of related terms
+3. Use the Google Search module to find domains using dork techniques
-3. Process Common Crawl data with the domain extractor to find relevant domains
+4. Process Common Crawl data with the domain extractor to find more relevant domains
-4. Upload the discovered domains to Supabase for persistent storage and analysis
+5. Upload the discovered domains to Supabase for persistent storage and analysis

 ## Technology Stack

 - **Python 3.9+**: Core language for all components
 - **NLTK & spaCy**: For NLP processing in keyword generation
 - **Gensim**: For word embeddings (optional)
+- **Selenium & BeautifulSoup**: For Google search automation and parsing
 - **Pandas**: For efficient data manipulation
 - **Supabase**: For database storage
 - **boto3**: For AWS/S3 integration with Common Crawl